 TO ALL HANDBOOK USERS:

-This handbook outlines the standards and procedures to be followed when planning land use development on or near Northern Natural Gas rights-of-way.
+This handbook outlines the standards and procedures to be followed when planning land use development on or near a Northern Natural Gas right of way.
 The handbook is intended for use by city and county planners, engineers, developers, land surveyors and anyone involved in the initial stages of land development.
-If Northern is included in the initial planning stages, project delays can be avoided and safe development practices in the vicinity of pipelines can be attained.
+If Northern is included in the initial planning stages, project delays can be avoided and safe development practices in the vicinity of pipelines can be achieved.

 Please become familiar with the contents of this handbook.
 If you have further questions or need assistance, please contact your local Northern representative.

 Northern Natural Gas - Main Office